danjng/ddc-test-app/README.md

 # ddc-test-app
-Node.js application for testing with Docker Datacenter
+Node.js application for testing with Docker DataCenter